ukaea/PROCESS/documentation/proc-pages/usage/csd3-for-process.md

 ## Register to use CSD3

 - Register for a [SAFE Account](https://epcced.github.io/safe-docs/safe-for-users/)
-- Once your account is created request to join the UKAEA project - ap001  (STEP) or ap002 (non-STEP) - this will ultimately go to Shaun De Witt, Andrew Davis, Andrew Lahiff or Aleks Dubas for approval
+- Once your account is created request to the relevant project and wait for approval.
-- Once you have recieved approval confirmation via email your account will be active.
+- When you have recieved an approval confirmation via email your account will be active.
 - Now you can ssh into CSD3.
 Note that you must register for two-factor authentication upon your first login request.

     ```bash